Buffalo Bayou East

 733 N DRENNAN STREET, HOUSTON, TEXAS 77003

 On this site near Tony Marron Park, BBP is working with partners to create mixed-income and affordable housing that will be surrounded by more than six acres of new parks and trails.
-80 multi-family units are currently under construction.
+80 multi-family units opened summer of 2024.
+Learn more about Lockwood on Buffalo Bayou here.

 DCIM100MEDIADJI_0343.JPG